elegantchaos/Builder/README.md

 Rather than living in the main `Package.swift` file, the configuration and tool information could live in its own file which lived alongside the main one.

 It could either have a standard name such as `Configure.swift` (which would require changes to SwiftPM), or it could live in a sub-folder, such as `Configure/Package.swift`.

+### Libraries Not Executables

+It's a bit messy that the `Configure` target it built as an executable, and thus has to output the configuration as JSON and then have Builder convert it back into objects on the other side.

+In theory it ought to be possible to build Configure as a dynamic library, then link to it and use it directly from Builder.

+Similarly this could also be done for the standalone tools - although there is arguably more advantage with them being able to be invoked manually from the command line.